divinorum-webb/tableau-api-lib/README.md

     connection.sign_out()

 The variable site_list is a list of all available sites, and each element of this list is a tuple which contains the site name and site ID.

+## Example of unpacking paginated results

+Let's say you attempt the previous example (printing all site names and site IDs), but you only see 100 sites, when your organization really has 170 sites.
+The HTTP responses you receive will paginate the results whenever you query the server for items such as sites, users, groups, etc.
+Below, you can find an example of how to unpack all of the pages in a paginated result.

+    from tableau_api_lib.utils import extract_pages

+    connection = TableauServerConnection(tableau_config)
+    connection.sign_in()
+    all_sites = extract_pages(connection.query_sites)
+    site_list = [(site['name'], site['id']) for site in all_sites]
+    connection.sign_out()

+The extract_pages() function automatically unpacks all of the pages and results available to us via our connection's query_sites() method.

+The functions found within tableau_api_lib.utils all build upon the base functionality supported by the Tableau Server REST API reference.
+You can use these pre-made functions or build your own as you see fit.